AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Forward declaration of subprograms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As we saw before, a subprogram can be declared without being defined, for
+As we saw earlier, a subprogram can be declared without being fully defined, for
 example in a package specification.
 This is possible in general, and can be
 useful if you need subprograms to be mutually recursive, as in the example
 below:

+.. ??
+This example is rather contrived but I suspect that any realistic
+.. ?? example would be in the context of recursive data structures and
+.. ?? mutually dependent types, which have not been covered yet.

 .. code:: ada
     :class: ada-run